Course Descriptions

 Law and Finance for Entrepreneurs - LAWS 7451

-Study of unique legal problems faced by entrepreneurs, including formation issues (choice of entity, rights of the founders, initial investors), operation issues (governance, key employees, intellectual property, financing), IPOs, and buy-outs.
+Studies unique legal problems faced by entrepreneurs, including formation issues (choice of entity, rights of the founders, initial investors), operation issues (governance, key employees, intellectual property, financing), IPOs and buy-outs.
+Same as BADM 6910.
+3 credits, letter graded.

 Law and Religion - LAWS 7085

-Uses judicial decisions and historical and theoretical materials to explore significant aspects of the relationship between law and religion.
+Uses judicial decisions as well as historical and theoretical materials to explore significant aspects of the relationship between law and religion.
 The religion clauses of the First Amendment are a central but not exclusive subject of study.
+Offered in alternate years.
+2 credits, letter graded.

 Law and the Holocaust - LAWS 6420

 Explores comparative law, jurisprudence, conflicts of laws and international law.
-Examines the Nazi philosophy of law emanating from its egregious racial ideology, and how it was used to pervert Germany's legal system to discriminate against, ostracize, dehumanize, and eliminate certain classes of people.
+Examines the Nazi philosophy of law emanating from its egregious racial ideology, and how it was used to pervert Germany's legal system to discriminate against, ostracize, dehumanize and eliminate certain classes of people.
 Studies the role of international law in rectifying the damage by bringing perpetrators to justice and constructing a legal system designed to prevent a repetition.
+1 credit, letter graded.

 Law Practice Management - LAWS 7609

 Studies the establishment of a solo or small-firm legal practice.
-Topics include the business structure (PC, LLC, etc.) office systems, marketing and development, staffing, liability insurance, managing time, technology, and billing.
+Topics include the business structure (PC, LLC, etc.), office systems, marketing and development, staffing, liability insurance, managing time, technology and billing.
+(This practice course counts toward the 14 credit hour maximum of practice hours.)
 Course supported by the Section of Law Practice Management of the ABA in memory of Harold A. Feder, CU Law '59.
+1-2, letter graded.

 Legal Analysis - LAWS 5064